springernature/frontend-playbook/accessibility/house-style.md

 ### Why do we care about accessibility?

 - *It's a legal requirement:* we're legally obliged to make our content accessible to users with diverse needs.
 All of our websites MUST comply with [US Section 508](https://www.section508.gov/) of the US Rehabilitation Act 1973, [EU Directive 2016/2102](http://eur-lex.europa.eu/legal-content/EN/TXT/?uri=CELEX%3A32016L2102) and the [UK Equality Act 2010](http://www.legislation.gov.uk/ukpga/2010/15/contents).
+From January 18th 2018, compliance with Section 508 requires us to comply with WCAG 2.0 AA.
 - *It makes financial sense:* around 20% of working age adults in the UK are estimated to have some kind of permanent disability (Source: [Scope UK](https://www.scope.org.uk/media/disability-facts-figures)).
 The Financial Times estimates that 26% of their users have a permanent disability (Source: [Laura Carvajal, JSConf](https://www.youtube.com/watch?v=H4FzW9oFObs)).
 Also taking into account people who are [temporarily disabled](https://userway.org/blog/how-situational-disabilities-impact-us-all), failing to make our websites accessible can cause a significant reduction in real market share.
 - *It's a technical requirement:* catering for all users complements our [browser support policy](../practices/graded-browser-support.md) (we aim to support all browsers), and our use of [progressive enhancement](../practices/progressive-enhancement.md).
 - *It's the right thing to do:* we have a duty to cater for all users regardless of ability.
 If we know that people can encounter difficulties accessing our content (which we do), and we know that we can do things to facilitate that access (which we do), then not making something accessible is knowingly contributing to the oppression of people with disabilities.